salient-bunny/MediaDownloads/readme.md

 # MediaDownloads
 Rename .env-sample to .env and correct the information.
-Change the mounted folder (/mnt currently) is where your media is stored.
+Change the mounted folder (/mnt currently) to where your media is stored.